 Big Sur Chipping Program

-CAL FIRE has awarded a Wildfire Prevention Grant of $1,165,250 to fund the five-year cost share Fire Adapted Big Sur Chipping Program!
-The program will be available to all residents that access Hwy 1 between Malpaso Creek and the San Luis Obispo County line.
-We anticipate a Q1 2025 rollout.
-Stand by for updates as the chipping program is designed and implemented.
+CAL FIRE has awarded a Wildfire Prevention Grant of $1,165,250 to fund the five-year cost share Big Sur Chipping Program!
+The program is available to all residents that access Hwy 1 between Malpaso Creek and the San Luis Obispo County line.

 Big Sur Safety and Evacuation